frostOWNER3/Ghidra/README.md

 **Key Features:**

-*   WebHook Testing: Send test requests to WebHooks and analyze their responses.
+*   WebHook Testing: Send test requests, and spam WebHooks.
 *   Malware Analysis Support: Designed to work with WebHooks extracted from malware configurations.
 *   Discord Integration: Built as a Discord tool for convenient access and usage.
+*   Delete Webhooks: Annoy the Malware Skids and keep deleting their WebHooks!